Over 15 million

 Repi in Addis Ababa, Ethiopia

-Also known as Kore or Koshe, which means “dirty” in Amharic, this dumpsite began in 1964 and holds the trash of 5 million people living in or near the capital.
-About 500 adults make a living at the site.
+Also known as Kore or Koshe, which means “dirty,” this dumpsite holds the trash of 6 million people.
+About 3,500 people work at this dumpsite.

 Riverton City Dump in Riverton, Jamaica